1960 Chinese Mount Everest expedition: Reaction

 The nighttime summitting was not photographed.
 The descent was photographed.
 According to the team, the photos were taken at 8,700 m at dawn but an independent analysis concluded that the photos were taken several hours later based on the angle of the sun and shadows.
 This cast doubt on the reliability of the official expedition report.
-By the 1963 American expedition, no corroborating physical evidence of the ascent remained on the mountain.
+By the time of the 1963 American expedition, no corroborating physical evidence of the ascent remained on the mountain.

 Subsequent ascents corroborated the expedition report's descriptions of the Third Step and the terrain near the summit, and demonstrated the viability of ascending without oxygen.
 In the 1960s, Lawrence Wager concluded that the 25 May photos were taken above the Second Step by comparing them to photos from the 1933 and 1953 expeditions, although a degree of uncertainty remained due to the lack of an identifiable foreground.
 Jochen Hemmleb wrote that contemporary written accounts from the 1960 expedition "incorporate descriptions of topographical details of the final pyramid that could only have been obtained if the party had indeed reached the top."
 In addition, the expedition film Conquering the World's Highest Peak (1962) included a shot that showed detailed features of the Third Step and the summit pyramid.
 A study of the video determined that it had been taken above 8,700 m, demonstrating that the party had overcome the crux of the way to the summit.
 Western mountaineers who met with their Chinese counterparts in the 1980s found the ascent credible.

 The 1960 ascent is generally accepted as true although it remains a topic of debate amongst some members of the international mountaineering community.
 Among those who recognize the ascent are mountaineer Eric Simonson, climbing guide author Walt Unsworth and historian Audrey Salkeld.
 Those who doubt the successful ascent include Conrad Anker and Reinhold Messner - in Conrad Anker's book "The Lost Explorer: Finding Mallory on Mount Everest", he remarks: "“I'm convinced—as Reinhold Messner is too—that the Chinese did not climb the Second Step in 1960.
 It's unfathomable to think of taking off your boots and trying the cliff in stocking feet there.
 It's too convenient that reaching the top in the dark explains the team's failure to bring back summit photos.
 And I suspect that reporting the crux of the cliff at the Second Step as only three meters high, when in truth it's a good twenty-five feet, was a concoction to make it plausible that it could have been surmounted by a shoulder stand.”